vmware-tanzu/tanzu-framework/docs/dev/troubleshooting.md

 ### Open an Issue

-If you stumble into a situation where a clean build of the main branch will not build cleanly, please open an issue for the Core team so we can help.
+If you stumble into a situation where a clean build of the main branch will not build cleanly, please open an issue for Framework so the team can help.